mcantelon/node-intro/README.md

 ============================

 This is an HTML5 presentation that provides an introduction to Node.js.
+Open `preso.html` in a web browser to view.

 It covers:
 * What is Node.js and why would I want to use it?